openfaas/of-watchdog/README.md

 History/context: the original watchdog supported mode the Serializing fork mode only and Afterburn was available for testing via a pull request.

-When the of-watchdog is complete this version will support four modes as listed below.
+When the of-watchdog is complete this version will support five modes as listed below.
 We may consolidate or remove some of these modes before going to 1.0 so please consider modes 2-4 experimental.

 ### 1. HTTP (mode=http)